1987 Summer Universiade: Infrastructural changes

 The City of Zagreb used the event to renovate and revitalize the city.
 The city's main square (Republic Square) was repaved with stone blocks and made part of the downtown pedestrian zone.
 A part of the Medveščak stream, which had been running under the sewers since 1898, was uncovered by workers.
 This part formed the Manduševac fountain that was also covered in 1898.
 Multi-sport venue ŠRC Jarun on the Jarun Lake was built for the event.

 Mascot

 The mascot of the 1987 Summer Universiade is a squirrel, named "Zagi" and created by Nedeljko Dragić.
-It was desribed as:
+It was described as:

 It is a resident of Zagreb's parks, amiable and always in a good mood.
 Its nonchalance and gaiety are but a cover for diligence.
 Always on the move and reaching for the seemingly impossible, the squirrel embodies the dynamism of athletic endeavour.
 Its origin is shown by the little black hat, characteristic of the folk costumes in the region of Zagreb.

 Zagi, the XIV Summer Universiade mascot, was created by Croatian animator Nedjeljko Dragić.